 FROM THE PEACEFULWIFE:

 I am going to give some suggestions and options.
 There are other ways to handle this respectfully, too – but I am going to give you some place to START.
 And I am going to try to show you this husband’s perspective.
-His viewpoint is KEY here.
-We need to know what messages he is hearing when his wife is speaking and what is triggering his angry reaction.
+It could be helpful for us to think about the messages he is hearing when his wife is speaking and what is triggering his angry reaction.

 This wife is NOT wrong for wanting her husband to call her when he gets to each airport.
 Most wives would want that.
 And I actually don’t think her husband has a big problem with calling her.
 The issue here is her approach.